Hannalysis/100DaysOfCode/README.md

 I also had a little trouble getting the sidebar to actually take up the entire space on the left hand side (minus header and footer); I found the solution was creating a container for both the sidebar and the content on the right to align with it, and used the flex-grow rule to push it and surround the main page, stopping at the footer.

+ I rounded off the day with some python by inputting functionality into my Quiz App; managed to get the GUI to display the questions grabbed from the API call request.
+Tomorrow I am hoping to add the rest of the functionality.